Last updated on January 18th, 2021

 - 1/4 teaspoon cream of tartar

-Preheat the oven to 200˚F and line a large rimmed baking sheet with parchment paper or a Silpat liner.
+- Preheat the oven to 200 degrees F and line a large rimmed baking sheet with parchment paper or a silicone liner.

-Stir in the corn syrup, then stir in the sugar, five spice powder, cayenne, and salt.
+- Stir in the corn syrup, then the sugar, five spice powder, cayenne, and salt.

 - Cook, stirring frequently, until the sugar is completely dissolved and the caramel starts to bubble around the edges of the pot.

 - Stir in the baking soda and cream of tartar.
 The caramel will get puffy, bubbly, and lighter in color.

 - Continue to cook, stirring frequently, for 3-4 more minutes.
 You'll see the caramel deepen to a rich golden amber hue and it's gonna smell incredible.
 If it looks broken or curdled when you stir, don't worry about it—that's completely normal.

 - Take the pot off the heat and stir in the popped corn a cup or two at a time until each kernel is completely coated.
 Don't rush or you'll have popcorn spilling all over the place; just shake it in and stir, stir, stir.